German Pension Refund FAQs| All Rights Reserved.

 3. You can't choose to pay money into it on your own.

 That means: Two years after the last contribution in Germany you can get your pension money back, if you are a non-EU citizen living in a non-EU country.

 If you are a citizens of the United States, Australia, India, Canada, Albania, Moldova, South Korea, or The Philippines you can only get your pension money back if you contributed for less than 5 years total (otherwise you do not meet criteria 3 anymore).

 To speed up the process and avoid any potential complications claim your refund online.

 How do I check my German pension balance?

 You can ask the German pension insurance for your insurance record.

 You can do this online https://www.eservice-drv.de/SelfServiceWeb/.

 You will need your social insurance number (Sozialversicherungsnummer).
-The document will be mailed to the last address you have registered with the DRV (German Pension Office).
+The document will be mailed to the address you have registered with the DRV (German Pension Office).
 If you failed to update your recent address, the letter will be sent to your former address in Germany and returned undeliverable to the pension office.
 In that case you can upload a copy of your passport and inform them about your current address.

 How much pension refund will I get in Germany?